zweitag/code-style/rubocop/README.md

 ### Disabling a cop for a specific offense

 If you offend a metrics cop for good reason, disable that specific cop in the offending file only, either for the specific location only, or for the whole file, [by adding a special rubocop:disable comment](https://docs.rubocop.org/rubocop/configuration.html#disabling-cops-within-source-code).
+Tip: use `rubocop:disable` when you want to disable the cop permanently, and use `rubocop:todo` when you want to disable the cop temporarily and plan to fix the offense later.

 ## Migrating an existing project